 ACTION PLAYBOOK

-Research has shown (and common sense confirms!) that some framings really motivate action, while others don’t as much.
+Research shows (and common sense confirms!) that certain framings motivate action better than others.
 The biggest motivator is “protecting what we love.”
 So what do you love?
 Why do you care?
 The most compelling way to engage others is to explain why you feel called to act.

-📓 Open a blank drafting space.
+📓 Open a blank drafting space, like your notes app.
 Let’s craft a template message that you’ll use in Step 2.

 ✍️ In a few sentences, answer these questions: